kfchou/kfchou.github.io/_posts/2024-10-26-uv-virtual-env-tools.md

 # A quick snapshot of uv's strengths
 As a data scientist, I used to use Conda to manage everything, from packages to dependencies to virtual environments.
 But Conda is burdensome to set up and resource intensive.
 It is also extremely slow, especially when it encounters dependency conflicts.
-So I switched to Poetry and have had a great experience so far, except for how it deals with python versions and virtual environments.
-Uv promises to solve all of these issues.
+So I switched to Poetry and have had a great experience so far, except for how it deals with python versions and virtual environments. uv promises to solve all of these issues.

 Kevin Renskers did a [concise comparison](https://www.loopwerk.io/articles/2024/python-poetry-vs-uv/) between poetry and uv:
 * 👍 uv is by far the easiest tool to install, with the least amount of pre-requisites.
 Unlike Poetry, it does not depend on Python.